yc3136/unriddle/README.md

 # unriddle Chrome Extension

+**What's New in 1.4.0**
+- Improved streaming: More robust, faster, and now works reliably for all responses
+- Cleaner UI: Settings page and popup have a refreshed, modern look
+- Version number is now managed only in the manifest (removed from settings page for easier maintenance)
+- Internal cleanup: All debug logging removed for production

 **unriddle** helps you understand selected text by explaining, simplifying, or translating it using LLMs.
 Great for cultural references, slang, jargon, and more.

 ## Features